kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 ## Starting at the beginning

 I first thought I would skirt around the formal sets of numbers, and concepts like commutativity and associativity, and keep this blog very informal.
 But I found that each time I tried that approach, I would have to furtively sneak in a paragraph here or a footnote there as explanation of these ideas.
-In the end, I decided to start at the beginning and work my way through the natural numbers, the integers, the rationals, etc.,  and [broach](https://www.thefreedictionary.com/broach) ideas like commutativity and associativity.
+In the end, I decided to start at the beginning, and work my way through the natural numbers, the integers, the rationals, etc.,  and [broach](https://www.thefreedictionary.com/broach) ideas like commutativity and associativity.

 ## Counting

-Initially, a shepherd with five sheep might have counted, "one sheep, two sheep, three sheep, four sheep, and five sheep."
+Aeons ago, a shepherd with five sheep might have counted, "one sheep, two sheep, three sheep, four sheep, and five sheep."
 But wait!
 Since he did not have the names for numbers---nor indeed the abstract concept of a number---he could not have done that.
 So, what did he do?
+Let us speculate.

 ### Naming sheep

 He could have given _unique_ names to each of his five sheep and developed enough familiarity with them to identify them by name.
 Then all he needed to do was to check that all his named sheep were home by sundown.
-But such a method would become cumbersome and error-prone as his flock multiplied.
+But such a method would have become cumbersome and error-prone as his flock multiplied.

 ### One-to-one correspondence